If your doctor suspects an atrial septal defect, you or your child will likely be referred to a doctor trained in heart disorders (cardiologist).

 - Have the symptoms been continuous or occasional?

-- Does anything else seem to make your symptoms worse?
+- Does anything else seem to make the symptoms worse?

 - Is there anything that seems to improve the symptoms?

-- Do you or does your child have any family history of heart problems?
+- Is there a family history of heart problems?